Brandenburg-class battleship: Torpedo tubes

-In the 1880s, naval tacticians assumed most battles would devolve into a melee, where torpedoes would become the decisive weapon, since they could damage a heavily armored ship below the waterline where the belt armor did not protect it.
+In the 1880s, naval tacticians assumed most battles would devolve into a close-range melee, where torpedoes would become the decisive weapon, since they could damage a heavily armored ship below the waterline where the belt armor did not protect it.
 While the ships were under construction, Hollmann argued in a February 1891 memorandum that the original torpedo armament was not sufficient.
 He suggested that two torpedo tubes should be installed in the bow below the waterline to increase the forward firepower in the expected melee.
 There was no room in the bow to fit two torpedo tubes, however, so they were fitted in above-water mounts.
 At the same time, many foreign navies were adopting larger torpedoes, including the Royal Navy, which had shifted from its standard 14 in torpedo to a 17.7 in version.
 The Germans followed suit; the older 35 cm C/84 torpedo was replaced with a much more powerful 45 cm C/91 version.

 The ships received six 45 cm torpedo tubes, four of which were mounted on the sides of the ship in above-water swivel mounts.
 The other two were in the bow, also above the waterline.
 The tubes were supplied with a total of 16 torpedoes, which carried a 87.5 kg warhead.
 They had a top speed of 32 kn compared to the 24 kn speed of the C/84 torpedoes; this allowed the torpedoes to travel 400 m in 24 seconds instead of the 30 seconds it would have taken the older torpedoes, making aiming at moving targets significantly easier.
 Their maximum range at 32 knots was 500 m; when set to 26 kn, their range increased to 800 m.